 Kanazawa Higashiyama Cabin Hakobune is one of our favourites in Kanazawa but they’re not taking guests right now.
 We’re not sure if they’re closed for good but we hope they’ll come back soon.

-This neighbourhood is our pick for where to stay in Kanazawa for families because of its vast array of all-ages activities.
+This neighborhood is our pick for where to stay in Kanazawa for families because of its vast array of all-ages activities.
 From well-preserved houses and unique museums to delicious restaurants and cosy cafes, this neck of the woods is bursting with fun and adventure the whole family will love.

 Things to See and Do in Nagamachi

-– Admire the detail of the Tounji Temple.
+1. Admire the detail of the Tounji Temple.

-– Browse the shops that line the cobblestone streets of Nagamachi.
+2. Browse the shops that line the cobblestone streets of Nagamachi.

-– Dine on flavourful French cuisine at Hiramipan.
+3. Dine on flavourful French cuisine at Hiramipan.

-– Eat a hot, filling and delicious hot pot at Taro.
+4. Eat a hot, filling and delicious hot pot at Taro.

-– Enjoy a variety of tasty dishes at Saan.
+5. Enjoy a variety of tasty dishes at Saan.

-– Explore the samurai houses at the Kanazawa City Ashigaru Museum.
+6. Explore the samurai houses at the Kanazawa City Ashigaru Museum.

-– Satisfy your sweet tooth at Wagashi Murakami.
+7. Satisfy your sweet tooth at Wagashi Murakami.

-– See an incredible collection of colourful and intricately detailed silks at Nagamachi Yuzen Kan.
+8. See an incredible collection of colourful and intricately detailed silks at Nagamachi Yuzen Kan.

-– Step inside a restored Edo-era home that showcases samurai artefacts, gardens and a tearoom at the Nomura Family Samurai House.
+9. Step inside a restored Edo-era home that showcases samurai artefacts, gardens and a tearoom at the Nomura Family Samurai House.

-– View the Hosenji Buddhist temple.
+10. View the Hosenji Buddhist temple.

-– Visit the Kutaniyaki Kaburaki.
+11. Visit the Kutaniyaki Kaburaki.

-Best Airbnb in Nagamachi: Stylish and Spacious Hut in Nagamachi
+Stylish and Spacious Hut in Nagamachi | Best Airbnb in Nagamachi

 This stylish and newly renovated and fully furnished house is located in center of Higashi Chaya District and can accommodate up to 8 guests.
 This extremely comfortable and modern place is perfect for families visiting Kanazawa and wanting to stay in a quiet and great area.
 It combines traditional Japanese-style with modern interior design and facilities.

 Lan’s Home is your best bet for budget accommodations in Nagamachi.
-This charming apartment is located at the heart of the neighbourhood.
+This charming apartment is located at the heart of the neighborhood.
 It is a short stroll from public transit and is close to restaurants, shops and landmarks.
 This apartment has a comfortable lounge, a small kitchen, and an outdoor terrace.

 This elegant five-star hotel offers a luxurious home away from home in Nagamachi.
 It has spacious rooms ideal for families that come complete with air conditioning, essential amenities and free internet access.
 This hotel is conveniently located in Kanazawa perfect for sightseeing, exploring and dining.